necrolyte2/necrolyte2.github.io/_posts/2019-10-30-golangratpack.md

 inside that directory(Example `~/src/github.com/myproject`).
 Last, you should just be able to set your `GOPATH` to `~/` and things "should" work.

+Did I mention that VIM picks up Go syntax pretty much natively?
+Mix that with the [Ale](https://github.com/dense-analysis/ale) plugin and you get code formatting and compile errors right in VIM!

 Few other things that I really liked:
 - Godoc - wow, comes with the language basically and standardized formatting for docs.
 Tool is super easy to get and use